matthewoden/Elixir-HttpBuilder/README.md

 ```

 ## TODO
-- add support for streaming and chunked requests
+- add support for streaming and chunked requests to hackney adapter?
-- add support for multipart form requests
+- add explicit support for multipart form requests (currently possible, just not explicit)
 - move integration tests to local api server, rather than httpbin

 ## Installation

->(Still a WIP.
-Not yet available on hex)

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed
 by adding `http_builder` to your list of dependencies in `mix.exs`: